Romuald: Life

 According to the vita by Peter Damian, written about fifteen years after Romuald's death, Romuald was born in Ravenna, in northeastern Italy, to the aristocratic Onesti family.
 His father was Sergius degli Onesti and his mother was Traversara Traversari.
 As a youth, according to early accounts, Romuald indulged in the pleasures and sins of the world common to a tenth-century nobleman.
 At the age of twenty he served as second to his father, who killed a relative in a duel over property.
 Romuald was devastated, and went to the Basilica of Sant'Apollinare in Classe to do 40 days of penance.
 After some indecision, Romuald became a monk there.
 San Apollinare had recently been reformed by St. Mayeul of Cluny Abbey, but still was not strict enough in its observance to satisfy Romuald.
 His injudicious correction of the less zealous aroused such enmity against him that he applied for, and was readily granted, permission to retire to Venice, where he placed himself under the direction of a hermit named Marinus and lived a life of extraordinary severity.

-About 978, Pietro Orseolo I, Doge of Venice, who had obtained his office by acquiescence in the murder of his predecessor, began to suffer remorse for his crime.
+About 978, Pietro I Orseolo, Doge of Venice, who had obtained his office by acquiescence in the murder of his predecessor, began to suffer remorse for his crime.
 On the advice of Guarinus, Abbot of Saint-Michel-de-Cuxa, in Catalonia, and of Marinus and Romuald, he abandoned his office and relations, and fled to Cuxa, where he took the habit of St. Benedict, while Romuald and Marinus erected a hermitage close to the monastery.
 Romuald lived there for about ten years, taking advantage of the library of Cuxa to refine his ideas regarding monasticism.